christophercrouzet/gorilla/README.rst

    ...         print("world!")

-See the ``tutorial`` sections of the documentation for more examples.
+See the ``tutorial`` section from the documentation for more examples.

 Documentation